NEW: Children "are dying on the frontline in the war against terror," Pakistan's defense minister says

 Most of those killed were between the ages of 12 and 16, said Pervez Khattak, chief minister of Khyber Pakhtunkhwa province, of which Peshawar is the capital.
 But some adults in the school also were targets, like a 28-year-old office assistant who was shot and then burned alive, police official Faisal Shehzad said.

-Pakistan has seen plenty of violence, much of it involving militants based in provinces such as South Waziristan, North Waziristan and the Khyber Agency – all restive regions in northwest Pakistan near Peshawar along its border with Afghanistan.
+Pakistan has seen plenty of violence, much of it involving militants targeting restive regions in northwest Pakistan along the border with Afghanistan.

-It is the home base of the TTP, an organization that has sought to force its conservative version of Islam in Pakistan.
-The group has battled Pakistani troops and, on a number of occasions, attacked civilians as well.
+It is the home base of the Pakistan Taliban, known as the Tehreek e Taliban Pakistan or TTP, which seeks to enforce its conservative version of Islam in Pakistan.
+The group has battled Pakistani troops and attacked civilians, including in Peshawar, an ancient city of more than 3 million people.

 Peshawar, an ancient city of more than 3 million people tucked right up against the Khyber Pass, has often found itself in the center of it all.
 Militants repeatedly targeted the city in response to Pakistani military offensives, like a 2009 truck bombing of a popular marketplace frequented by women and children that killed more than 100 people.

-And the Taliban hasn’t hesitated to go after schoolchildren.
-Their most notable target is Malala Yousafzai, who was singled out and shot on October 9, 2012 as she rode to school in a van with other girls.
-The teenage girl survived and, last week, became the youngest recipient of the Nobel Peace Prize for her efforts to promote education and girls’ rights in Pakistan and beyond.
+And the Taliban haven’t hesitated to go after schoolchildren.
+Their most notable target is Malala Yousafzai, who was singled out and shot in October 2012 as she rode to school in a van with other girls.
+The teenage girl survived and became the youngest recipient of the Nobel Peace Prize last week for her efforts to promote education and girls’ rights.

 “I call upon the international community, leaders in Pakistan, all political parties – everyone – (to) stand up together and fight against terrorism,” the 16-year-old added in another statement.
 “And we should make sure that every child gets a safe and quality education.”